dgroomes/wickdb-playground/README.md

 * Implement everything!
 * Write all ZIP area records to the wickdb datastore
 * DONE Parameterize the wickdb log level as a program argument.
 Debug logs don't work well for a first demo
+* Format numbers for US localization (the number 1234 should format as "1,234").
+I see two third-party crates for this ("thousands" and "num_fmt") and they are both updated last 2019.
+I'd rather not depend on these for a demo app like this.
+This is a weak spot for Rust compared to most AAA languages.
+In Java, formatting a number is as easy as `NumberFormat.getInstance().format(myNumber);` in the easy case.

 ## Reference